Logiqx/gps-details/docs/devices/coros/firmware/3.0409.0/README.md

 ### Overview

-The 3.0409.0 release exhibits smoothing issues on Airoha watches, similar to Garmin watches in 2022.
+The 3.0409.0 release exhibits major smoothing issues on Airoha watches, similar to Garmin watches in 2022.

+It behaves in the same was as [3.0408.0](../3.0408.0/README.md) which has already been documented.